Work Permits

 The P2 Work Permit

 For most musical work in the United States, musicians require a Classification P2 Work Permit, or other non-immigrant permit.
-Also see—B1 Business class Visitor Visa, below.
+Also seeB1 Business class Visitor Visa, below.

-Processing Times and Fees
+Processing Times and US Immigration Fees

-For more details, click HERE and please email Liana White lwhite@afm.org with questions on the fee & administrative changes.
+For more details please email Liana White lwhite@afm.org with questions on the Department of Homeland Security fee.

 NOTE: AFM does not have control over the decisions U.S. Immigration makes on their processing times.
 Therefore, USCIS processing times may increase/decrease at any time, without notice.
 The AFM’s suggested processing timelines are based on weekly observance of the average turnaround time from submission of application to receipt of approval.
 You may contact our office to confirm times haven't drastically changed.